Career development plan template: a step-by-step framework that works

 The blank page problem nobody warns you about

 You opened a career development plan template, stared at the first field for ten minutes, and closed the document.
 It happens more than you’d think.
 A career development plan template works best when paired with a structured fill-in process that starts with self-assessment, not goal-setting.
-A 2020 study by Van Wart and colleagues found that career development training programs significantly increased career readiness among graduate and postdoctoral trainees in biomedical sciences – but only when the courses included clear prompts and structured self-assessment activities [1].
+A 2020 program design study by Van Wart and colleagues described how career development training for biomedical graduate students and postdocs incorporated experiential learning activities, with the authors recommending that effective programs pair templates with clear prompts and structured self-assessment [1].
 The template itself wasn’t the problem.
 The missing piece was a process for filling it in when you don’t yet know where you’re headed.

 And most templates skip that process entirely.
 They hand you blank fields for “career vision” and “five-year goal” as if those answers were sitting in your back pocket.
 This guide gives you something different: a free career development plan template paired with a step-by-step process for how to create a career development plan – even when your direction feels uncertain.